-In order to operate the module in compliance with FIPS, only the FIPS approved and tested algorithms should be used.
-These algorithms are RNG, SHA-1, DES, TDES (DES is provided for legacy use), and AES (see Table 1).
+In order to operate the module in compliance with FIPS, only the FIPS approved and tested algorithms or FIPS allowed methods should be used.
+These algorithms are RNG, SHA-1, DES (DES is provided for legacy use), TDES, and AES (see Table 1).
 These critical functions are all subjected to power-up tests specified in the next section.